RazielHanan/DroneGuidanceProject/README.md

 > #### saving the frames we recieve from the drone:

+>> [5] We want to save the frames we recieve from the dron for debug issues and improvements.

 * **defines.py** - define constants for saving the frames in specific directory.

 * **write.py** - class for comfortable saving images in the main loop.